cyco130/vite-plugin-cjs-interop/vite-plugin-cjs-interop/readme.md

 ## Problem

 In Node.js, when a CJS module that contains both a default export and named exports is imported from an ESM module, the default export has to be accessed via the `default` property of the imported module.
-Vite has some logic to handle this during development, but it doesn't apply to SSR builds with `external` CJS dependencies.
+Prior to version 5, Vite had some logic to handle this during development, but it didn't apply to SSR builds with `external` CJS dependencies.
+Since Vite 5, the problem happens in development as well.
 You don't get any indication that it won't work in production.
 TypeScript doesn't complain either.

 ## Solution